Want To Work Abroad? The 6 Most Portable Careers

-Whilst soon-to-be retirees have it relatively easy in that they are about to be in a position where they can up sticks and move abroad whenever the mood takes them, the rest of us who are still of working age and who have a long way to go before there is enough in our pension pot for us to even contemplate a retirement, the dream of going to live abroad is a lot harder to reconcile in one’s mind.
+If, however, you are still of working age and have a long way to go before there is enough in your pension pot to even contemplate a retirement, the dream of going to live abroad is a lot harder to reconcile in your mind.

-With going to live abroad there is the thought of having to find a job or at least some means of paying the rent and the bills – so if you really want to live overseas and you really don’t want to wait until you’re 65 to do so, what are you practical options?
+With going to live abroad there is the thought of having to find a job or at least some means of paying the rent and the bills.
+So if you really want to live overseas and you really don’t want to wait until you’re 65 to do so, what are your practical options?

-In this article we’ll look at what are arguably the 6 most portable careers so that if you’re already in one you can plan your relocation already, but if you need to re-skill you can start the process now and get in a position where you’re able to expatriate in the very near future.
+In this article, we’ll look at what are arguably the 6 most portable careers.
+If you’re already in one, you can actually start planning your relocation.
+If you need to re-skill, you can start the process now and get in a position where you’re able to expatriate in the very near future.

 If you’re a professional in the construction industry in the UK and you’d like to work abroad, the good news is that British qualifications and standards are regarded highly around the world.

 Job opportunities are available at all levels all across the world – whether you’re an unskilled labourer, a civil engineer, plumber or even an architect, chances are your skills are transferrable overseas.